Ranking the 25 Worst Signings of the Summer Transfer Window

 However, that was nothing compared to the reaction following Brazil’s humiliating exit from the tournament after a 7-1 thrashing at the hands of eventual champions Germany, a contest in which a tearful and error-prone Luiz captained the host nation.

-But instead the mega-rich Ligue 1 champions made the centre-back the most expensive defender in the history of football after landing the shaggy-haired Luiz on a five-year deal that could ultimately cost the Parisian club as much as £50m depending on certain add-ons.
+But instead, the mega-rich Ligue 1 champions made the centre-back the most expensive defender in the history of football on a five-year deal that could ultimately cost the club as much as £50 million, depending on certain add-ons.